rodrigols89/studies/modules/algorithms-and-ds/modules/data-structures/linear/linked-list/README.md

     }
     else
     {
-        /**
-         * "temp_node" Node was inited with memory address of head Node,
-         * now let's loop to change it to be last Node.
-        */
         Node *temp_node = this->head;
         while (temp_node->next != NULL)
         {
             temp_node = temp_node->next;
         }

-        /**
-         * Make "next" pointer of "temp_node" Node point to "new_node".
-         * That's, "new_node" will be last node.
-        */
         temp_node->next = new_node;
-        return; // Stop the method.
     }
 }
 ```